iOS-Developers-Slack/Code-Of-Conduct/README.md

 Failing to follow the community guidelines as described in this document carries consequences.
 For minor infractions, you may:
 - Be temporarily suspended from the Slack.
-- Have your invitation priveleges temporarily revoked.
+- Have your invitation privileges temporarily revoked.

 Upon repeat offenses where it is believed you are not acting in good faith, or for more serious offenses you may:
 - Be asked to leave permanently.